 Compulsive eating - we work with more typical forms of this condition, usually linked to extreme depression and anxiety.
 The food replaces another need (self-validation, love, comfort) and/or is a way of self-harming or 'failing' as the thought of success is too overwhelming.
 Young people often want to get out and make friends, but the fear and anxiety envelops them - The compulsive eating provides health issues which then become validation for not attempting to get out.
 Many students we work with have accompanying agorophobic needs.

 Slowly getting better - with help

-Many such students have already had good support secifically aimed at the disorder.
+Many such students have already had good support specifically aimed at the disorder.
 We work on the underlying anxiety and depression, often in a very gentle way initially as the students tend to be introvert and almost 'over-therapised'.
 We therefore work on sensory activities and art-based, non-talking well-being work initially.
 We build relationships and get to know the students.
 After this work is complete we then have a much better view of which talking therapy work will build on the specific therapies they have already had.
-We focus on dealing with the initial trigger - which is not food or body image related.
+We focus on dealing with the initial trigger - which is not always food or body image related.

 SOURCES OF HELP

 These services are not associated with us.
 We are not responsible for the quality of service they provide, we are recommending them based on the positive experiences of some young people known to us.
 By inclusion in this list nor are we suggesting that we are in any way affiliated with these servcies.

 ANXIETY UK - Support, online counselling, magazine, advice